Medically reviewed on March 26, 2018

 Deferasirox is used to treat iron overload caused by blood transfusions in adults and children at least 2 years old.

 Deferasirox is also used to treat chronic iron overload syndrome caused by a genetic blood disorder in adults and children who are at least 10 years old.

 Deferasirox may also be used for purposes not listed in this medication guide.

 You should not use this medicine if you have severe kidney or liver disease, advanced cancer, a blood cell or bone marrow disorder, or low levels of platelets in your blood.

 Deferasirox can harm your liver or kidneys.
-Stop using deferasirox and call your doctor at once if you have swelling, rapid weight gain, shortness of breath, pain in your upper stomach, loss of appetite, pain in your side or lower back, little or no urinating, dark urine, clay-colored stools, or jaundice (yellowing of the skin or eyes).
+Call your doctor at once if you have swelling, rapid weight gain, shortness of breath, pain in your upper stomach, loss of appetite, pain in your side or lower back, little or no urinating, dark urine, clay-colored stools, or jaundice (yellowing of the skin or eyes).

 Deferasirox may also cause stomach or intestinal bleeding.
 Call your doctor at once if you have symptoms of stomach bleeding such as bloody or tarry stools, or coughing up blood or vomit that looks like coffee grounds.

 Before taking this medicine

 You should not use this medication if you are allergic to it, or if you have:

 severe liver or kidney disease;